twinsant/ethos/README.md

 #### Ref books

+* Numbers and The making of us
+* Scale
+* Money changes everything
 * The Origin of Wealth: Evolution, Complexity, and the Radical Remaking of Economics
 * The Great Game: The Emergence of Wall Street as a World Power
+* Money mischief
 * [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/en/bitcoin-paper)

 ### Civility